 I have now been practicing natural medicine as a professional since 1987.
 I began with massage therapies, learned prana healing, studied herbal therapies for many years and exclusively Ayurveda since 1990.
 I have seen thousands of clients over the years - mostly women (of course they are usually smarted and faster than men!) and have shared some of my clinical experience in writing.
 I have written six books on the healing traditions of India and three text books for schools of Ayurveda in the West.
 In my writings and in my practice with clients I strive to adapt Ayurveda to the culture, psychology and environment that I am addressing at the moment.
 I live in Europe where I use primarily European plants and herbs in my practice.
 I use only Western foods and terminology in my practice and most of all I never give more than what a client can absorb mentally and physically at any one time.

 There is a great need to adapt Ayurveda to our individual environments and situations while remaining true to the system.
 The failure to adapt Ayurveda to your local culture will result in mediocre, mixed results, or even failure.
 If you live in a desert environment like Arizona or North Africa then the same advise you read will need to be adapted differently in Montana or Northern Europe.
 The primary lesson that I am learning from years of practicing Ayurveda is to use intelligence in understanding the reasons behind any therapy or treatment.
-It is now more than 25 years since I began to work professionally with people in the healing arts.
+It is now 30 years since I began to work professionally with people in the healing arts.

 2005 - Awarded title of Vaidya (Ayurvedic doctor) Varanasi, India